SeaQL/seaql.github.io/sea-orm-pro/docs/05-composite-table-config/02-parent-table.md

 ## Name of Parent Table

-* Specify name of the parent table
+Specify the database table name of the parent table.

 ## Parent Table is-a Raw Table

-* All raw table config can be applied to parent table
+All raw table config can be applied to parent table.

 ## Full Spec